Winshipe/omm12_CallConfidence_workflow/README.md

 # CallConfidence - Variant-Calling Benchmarking Pipeline

 A modular Snakemake workflow for benchmarking variant callers on simulated metagenomic reads from mixed, mutated reference sequences.
-An example report for OMM12 is available as individual htmls and as a pdf under `OMM12_results`
+An example report for OMM12 is available as individual htmls and as a pdf under `OMM12_results` which contains an overview of areas with low SNP recall across the NCBI reference genomes for the OMM12 bacteria.
+The report also identifies reasons for those areas by providing coordinates for duplicated/nearly identical genes and suspected mobile elements in the genomes.

 ---